-A bank's profitability has an effect on its safety and soundness.
-Earnings may be retained by the bank, giving a boost to its capital buffer, or be used to deal with problematic loans, potentially making the bank better prepared to withstand economic trouble.
-Banks that are losing money, however, are less able to do those things.
+A bank's profitability has an effect on its long-term survivability.
+A bank can retain its earnings, giving a boost to its capital cushion, or put them to work addressing problematic loans, potentially making the bank more resilient in times of trouble.
+However, banks that are losing money are less able to do those things.

-For the twelve months ended December 31, 2017, the bank reported net income of $317.3 million on total equity of $2.35 billion.
-The bank reported an annualized return on average assets, or ROA, of 1.60 percent, above the 1 percent deemed satisfactory in accordance with industry standards, and above the average for U.S. banks of 1.00 percent.
+The bank earned net income of $317.3 million on total equity of $2.35 billion for the twelve months ended December 31, 2017.
+The bank had an annualized return on average assets, or ROA, of 1.60 percent, above the 1 percent deemed satisfactory in accordance with industry standards, and above the average for U.S. banks of 1.00 percent.